VictorYYW/plfa.github.io/src/plfa/part1/Naturals.lagda.md

 All the characters supported by `agda-mode` are shown.
 We write M-x to stand for typing `ESC` followed by `x`.

-If you want to know how you input a specific Unicode character in an agda file, move the cursor onto the character and use `quail-show-key` with:
+move the cursor onto the character and use `quail-show-key` with:

     M-x quail-show-key